Working to identify and eliminate PFAS in drinking water sources

 Sources of Drinking Water Contamination & Their Negative Health Effects

 Experts have identified many different sources of PFAS in water, including industrial discharges to air and water, aqueous film-forming foam (AFFF) used in firefighting, landfills, septic tanks, and municipal wastewater.
 As a result, PFAS have been found in both surface water and groundwater.
 Individuals may be more likely to be exposed to PFAS from their drinking water if they live near a chemical manufacturing facility, military base, airport, fire station, agricultural area where municipal biosolids are applied, or another area where PFAS are used, stored, or were disposed of in the past.
 Exposure to certain PFAS in water may increase the chances of health problems such as thyroid disease, high cholesterol, high blood pressure, reduced immune response to vaccines, and cancer.
-The EPA has yet to issue an enforceable limit for PFAS levels in drinking water in the United States, but the development of regulations for PFOS and PFOA is in process.
 In 2016, a non-regulatory Health Advisory Level of 70 ng/L was set for the combined concentration of PFOS and PFOA in drinking water.
-The EPA is developing a drinking water health advisory for GenX chemicals.
+In April of 2024, the United States Environmental Protection Agency (EPA) finalized its first ever regulation for six PFAS compounds in drinking water.

 Testing for PFAS in Water